centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 the power of regular expression mechanism to finely search for resources (host or services)

-By default, the search bar with look for your expression to match with:
+By default, the search bar will look for your expression to match with:

 -   Host name
 -   Host alias